 My favorite feature of Avast, and the reason it's installed on some of my children's devices, is its automatic gamer mode.
 This tool recognizes when you visit an online gaming site and automatically redirects some resources away from non-critical functions so you can play without experiencing slowdown or being interrupted by popup notifications.
 Avast will still keep an eye on your computer and stop threats, and it will notify you if you attempt to download a game or visit a dangerous website.

 While testing Avast, I observed that this program waits until malicious files are nearly downloaded before snatching the threat and quarantining it.
-This is different from Bitdefender and Kaspersky that doesn't allow the download process to even start, but it is still very efficient at blocking threats from attacking.
+This is different from Bitdefender that doesn't allow the download process even to start, but it is still very efficient at blocking threats from attacking.
 Avast earns above-average scores for malware protection in both my book and from other third-party labs.

 Best Free Antivirus